`The peculiar risk lay in the possibility of

 still remained to me.

-`I was afraid to push my way in among all this machinery in
+`I was afraid to push my way in among all this

 the dark, and it was only with my last glimpse of light I